CogentRoleplayCommunity/FogentRoleplay/src/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 Divide 150 XP equally among the characters if the party successfully defeats or drives away the cultists.

-## Wyvern Tor
+## Wyrm Tor

-Wyvern Tor, a prominent landmark in the rugged hills northeast of the Sword Mountains, is visible from up to twenty miles away.
-Travelers along the Trident Trail near Conyberry catch glimpses of Wyvern Tor to the south.
-In the past, Wyvern Tor was home to a formidable nest of wyverns, but years ago, a brave group of adventurers eradicated the creatures.
+Wyrm Tor, a prominent landmark in the rugged hills northeast of the Sword Mountains, is visible from up to twenty miles away.
+Travelers along the Trident Trail near Conyberry catch glimpses of Wyrm Tor to the south.
+In the past, Wyrm Tor was home to a formidable nest of wyverns, but years ago, a brave group of adventurers eradicated the creatures.
 While the wyverns have never returned, other creatures occasionally take up residence here.
-The current occupants of Wyvern Tor include a band of ogrekins and their ogre ally.
+The current occupants of Wyrm Tor include a band of ogrekins and their ogre ally.

 The ogrekins are scouts from the Many Arrows tribe and are often found prowling the more civilized regions of the North.
 They engage in spying on settlements, ambushing travelers, and looting when opportunities present themselves.
 Stories of new settlers near Tuntin and increased activity along the old Trident Trail drew this group to the area.
 Their leader is Brughor Axe-Biter, a savage brute more inclined toward murder and looting than scouting.

 ### ogrekin Camp

-Wyvern Tor is a sizable hill with rugged terrain across its slopes and flanks.
+Wyrm Tor is a sizable hill with rugged terrain across its slopes and flanks.
 Locating the hidden ogrekin camp takes time.
 The party can attempt one DC 15 Wisdom (Perception) check or DC 10 Wisdom (Survival) check per hour to find the camp, led by the character taking the lead.

 Once the characters find the camp, describe the following: